tjinauyeung/v3/content/the-great-migration/index.md

 ---

-## Summary
+### What's next?

 As with perishable goods, code bases also have an expiration date.
-As technology progresses, existing code becomes more brittle.
+As software ages, existing code becomes more brittle.
 New features take longer to implement and it becomes harder to find the right people to do the work.

 At this point a big migration of the application to a new stack should be considered as a solution.

 We've discussed 7 tips to take into account when starting this journey: